African-American literature: Reconstruction Era Literary Contributors

 Other African American writers also rose to prominence in the late 19th and early 20th centuries.
 Among these is Charles W. Chesnutt, a well-known short story writer, novelist, and essayist.
 Mary Weston Fordham published Magnolia Leaves in 1897, a book of poetry on religious, spiritual, and occasionally feminist themes with an introduction by Booker T. Washington.

 Harlem Renaissance

 The Harlem Renaissance from 1920 to 1940 was a flowering of African American literature and art.
 Based in the African American community of Harlem in New York City, it was part of a larger flowering of social thought and culture.
-Numerous Black artists, musicians and others produced classic works in fields from jazz to theater.
+Multiple Black artists, musicians and others produced classic works in fields from jazz to theater.